Money claim online is the online portal for starting simple court claims.

 What Can Be Claimed

 Money claim online limits the maximum sum possible to claim, to £100,000.
 If it is more than that amount, it will need to be issued at the bulk centre.
-Small claims are those up to a value of £10,000 so it doesn’t particularly affect the claims we are giving guidance on, but the limit is useful to know.
+Small claims are those up to a value of £10,000 so it doesn’t particularly affect the claims we are giving guidance on, on our site and in our guide, but the limit is useful to know.

 It can only be used when the sum of money claimed is specified.
 It cannot be used for example, if the sum to be awarded needs to be assessed by the court and has not been specified in the claim form.